CliMA/CalibrateEmulateSample.jl/docs/src/examples/Cloudy_example.md

 The samples of the posterior distributions represent the ultimate output of the CES process.
 By constructing histograms of these samples and comparing them with the known true parameter values, we can evaluate the results' accuracy.
-Ideally, the peak of the posterior distribution should converge near the true values, indicating a high-quality estimation.
+Ideally, the peak of the posterior distribution should be located near the true values, indicating a high-quality estimation.
 Additionally, visualizing the prior distributions alongside the posteriors shows the distributional change effected by the Bayesian learning process.